pscedu/psc-wpdocs/hpnssh/support-hpnssh.md

 ## Join the mailing list

-Stay on top of developments in HPN-SSH by [joining the mailing list](mailto:hpn-ssh@psc.edu), a group for both developers and users to discuss HPN-SSH.
+Stay on top of developments in HPN-SSH by [joining the hpnssh-community mailing list](https://lists.psc.edu/mailman/listinfo/hpnssh-community), a group for both developers and users to discuss HPN-SSH.
 This includes development goals, suggestions, user support, bugs, and more as they relate the HPN-SSH in particular.